fraenkel-lab/OmicsIntegrator/README.md

 the output files to be compatiable with.

-We include three options, `--noisyEdges`, `--shuffledPrizes`, and '--randomTerminals' to determine how robust your results are by comparing them to results with slightly altered input values.
+We include three options, `--noisyEdges`, `--shuffledPrizes`, and `--randomTerminals` to determine how robust your results are by comparing them to results with slightly altered input values.
 To use these options, supply a number for either parameter greater than 0.
 If the number you give is more than 1, it will alter values and run the program that number of times and merge the